jerichosy/ZeroAuth-Discord-Bot/README.md

 Authorization helper for friends in our ZeroTier network

+### Setup

+1. Clone/download this repo.

+2. Use a virtual environment (`python -m venv venv`) and install the dependencies using `pip install -r requirements.txt`

-Configuration of this bot is done by creating a `config.py` file in the root directory where the bot is with the following template:
+3. Configuration of this bot is done by creating a `config.py` file in the root directory where the bot is with the following template:

 ```python
 # Discord Bot